-The chumash portion of today's Chitas is to learn Parshas Vezos Habrachah from revi'i until the end.
+The chumash portion of today's Chitas is to learn Parshas Vezos Habrachah from shlishi until the end.
 This completes it for the second time.

-In numerous sichos, the Rebbe184 reminds those present to study the Chumash of Parshas Bereishis (in addition to concluding the Chumash with Parshas Vezos Habrachah) during Simchas Torah.
-Accordingly, the first four aliyos of Bereishis must be studied on Simchas Torah this year because the festival occurs on a Wednesday.
+In numerous sichos, the Rebbe125 reminds those present to study the Chumash of Parshas Bereishis (in addition to concluding the Chumash with Parshas Vezos Habrachah) during Simchas Torah.
+Accordingly, the first three aliyos of Bereishis must be studied on Simchas Torah this year because the festival occurs on a Tuesday.